Knowledgeissweet/My_Story_App/story/docs/Story_docs/docs/docs/storyapp.md

 .../> python manage.py migrate
 ```

-!!! note
-    When working on your own, you can decide to modify your url files much later on after making migrations or even after you've created some models and views.
+> 🗒️ **Note**: When working on your own, you can decide to modify your url files much later on after making migrations or even after you've created some models and views.
 The order doesn't matter.

 ## Creating Models